Want to Become a Tree Upon Your Passing? You Can!

 Step 2 – Choose your plot.

-We will help you find the perfect spot for your loved one’s final resting place where you will plant their tree and intern their ashes.
+We will help you find the perfect spot for your loved one’s final resting place where you will plant their tree and bury their ashes.

 Step 3 – Burial and tree planting.